 With the increases in technology tracking shipments has become a science.
 Barcodes are scanned at each locations allowing the person who shipped the package or the person who is receiving the package to track its movement into and out of each servicing center.
 Not to mention the security services involved in making sure that packages and containers are not broken into or carrying illegal substances.
+Companies like 6webs review security for businesses and consumers.

 This process has also reduced the number of lost packages.
 It helps logistics companies locates areas of weakness providing them with internal controls that can spot errors and correct them quickly.
 Software programs are able to track shipments from the moment the logistics company receives the package to the moment the end location receives the package.